Sell Off The Condemned Warehouse in [market_city]

 Understanding Condemnation and Its Impact on Property Value

 Lawyers need to know what it means to be condemned if they want to sell a condemned warehouse.
-If a building is condemned, it means that the city or town government thinks it is unsafe or unlivable.
+If a building is condemned, the city or town government thinks it is unsafe or unlivable.
 Most of the time, this is because it doesn’t follow building codes, has problems with its structure, or is harmful to the environment.

 Legal Considerations When Selling a Condemned Property